 In my free time you might find me coaching youth softball, reading a good book, or cruising around town in my blue Jeep!

 My name is Crystal Emerson and I am happy to be one of the fourth grade teachers.
-This is my eleventh year teaching at Waits River Valley School.
+This is my twelfth year teaching at Waits River Valley School.
 Most of my teaching career at WRVS has been spent in grade 4.
 I am known for my love of owls.

 I was born and raised in Vermont, and live in Barre Town with my loving family; husband Daren and children Evan and Caitlin.
 We also share our home with our cats Mocha and Midnight.